2012 Presidential Dollar Value Checker: Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 2012 Grover Cleveland 24th Presidential Dollar Value

-The 2012 Grover Cleveland 24th Presidential Dollar represents Cleveland’s second term as the 24th president from 1893 to 1897.
+The 2012 Grover Cleveland 24th Presidential Dollar represents Cleveland’s second term as the 24th president, from 1893 to 1897.
 This coin completes the 2012 series as the fourth and final design issued that year.
+Don Everhart designed this portrait, as he did for all three other 2012 designs except Harrison.

-Market values vary based on preservation quality.
-A Philadelphia Position A coin in MS68 sold for $120 in 2019, while a Denver Position A example in the same exceptional condition reached $240 in 2020.
+Market values reflect this pattern.
+A Philadelphia Position A coin in MS68 sold for $120 in 2019, while a Denver Position A example in the same grade realized $240 in 2020.
 Standard uncirculated pieces typically trade around $6.
+San Francisco proof versions in PR69 Deep Cameo represent the most affordable way to own a high-quality certified 2012 Presidential Dollar, typically trading in the $20–30 range.

 2012-P Grover Cleveland 24th Presidential Dollar Price/Grade Chart